RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Hello World!
 And Constructs ##

 The first instruction we are going to learn is how to output text.
-To do that we are going to use the PHP construct echo.
+To do that we are going to use the PHP construct `echo`.
 A construct is an element or command that is of the most basic nature. i.e. the language couldn’t exist without it.

 ``` {.php .numberLines}
 <?php